Summary

 Rigid Coupling

 When two shafts are exactly aligned, a stiff coupling is utilized.
-These types of couplings are only intended for use in close proximity.
+These types of couplings are only intended for use near.
 Sleeve or muff coupling, Split-muff coupling, and Flange coupling are just a few examples.

 The simplest sort of rigid coupling is the muff or sleeve coupling, which is composed of cast iron.
 A muff coupling is made up of a shaft, a key, a sleeve or muff, and a hollow cylinder with the same inner diameter as the shaft.
 A gib head key is used to secure it over the ends of the two shafts.